daniel-tomaszuk/python-data-model-exercises/oop/classes/project/README.md

 ---

-You should also remember to test your code!
-In the solutions I will introduce you to Python's unittest package.
-Even if you skip this project, at least review that video and/or notebook if you are unfamiliar with unittest.
+You should also remember to test your code! `pytest` is used.